ExpressVPN Review Summary

 - Additional DNS leak protection – ExpressVPN has also recently updated their applications to patch a rare DNS leak that may occur when switching network interfaces with an active VPN connection (such as switching from an ethernet cable to WiFi).

 To identify problems with their VPN service, ExpressVPN developed a suite of privacy testing tools.
-They decided to make the leak testing tools completely free and open source.
-You can find everything on GitHub.
+They decided to make the leak testing tools completely free and open source – they can be used to test any VPN for failures (available on GitHub).

-While I have always found ExpressVPN to perform well in testing, they have raised the bar with these latest developments.
+While I have always found ExpressVPN to perform well in testing, they have raised the bar with these latest developments to ensure their apps remain as secure as possible.

 They further clarify their core philosophy here: